-While pro sports has seen plenty of colorful characters over the years, few can top Dennis Rodman.
-Even though he was a tough defender and fearless rebounder, most fans probably remember the forward for his fashion choices, off-court antics, and his inability to be anything other than unabashedly himself.
+While pro sports has seen many colorful characters over the years, few can top Dennis Rodman.
+Even though he was a tough defender and fearless rebounder, most fans probably recall the forward for his fashion choices, off-court antics, and his inability to be anything other than unabashedly himself.

 Dennis Rodman proved himself with the Detroit Pistons before heading to San Antonio